franke-hub/SDL/COMMIT.md

 is yet to be found.

 #### 05/25/2023 maint commit
-This is a synchronization commit with debugging hooks left in the code.
+(A synchronization commit with debugging hooks left in the code.
-Most of these hooks need to be removed before a trunk commit.
+Most of these hooks need to be removed before a trunk commit.)

 Issue #2 has been corrected, but dispatch::Task::~Task still has issues.
 The FC_UNDEF wait request doesn't complete, so the destructor doesn't complete